rds1983/PerfStat/README.md

 # PerfStat
 Utility library that collects and visualises the performance statistics of a MonoGame/FNA game.
+For now it only provides performance statistics visualisation widget.

 # Usage
 1. `Install-Package PerfStat.MonoGame` (or `Install-Package PerfStat.FNA` for FNA)